VaLibTeam/VaLib/CONTRIBUTING.md

    - Exceptions are allowed if justified, but the default should follow this rule.

 7. **Code Formatting**
    - Always use `clang-format` with the configuration provided in the `.clang-format` file included in the repository.
    - Please avoid modifying `.clang-format` unless there's a strong documented reason.

 8. **Testing and Benchmarking**
    - After adding a new class or functionality, always include a corresponding test in the `testing/` directory.
    - Optionally, add a benchmark if performance is a concern.
    - Small utility functions or trivial changes may be exempt from this rule, but use discretion.

 ## Bash Script Style Guide
 1. **Naming Conventions**
    - Use `PascalCase` for function names.
-   - Use `camelCase` for variable names, except for arrays of exit codes, which are written in `PascalCase`.
+   - Use `camelCase` for variable names, except for table of exit codes, which are written in `PascalCase`.

 2. **Indentation**
    - Use 4 spaces for indentation.
 Avoid tabs.